Parto-Jhn/Parto-jhn/README.md

 - Strengthen roots in **data science** and **applied ML**
 - Work on projects that **connect data insights with business decisions**
 - Keep exploring roles at the intersection of **technology, strategy, and analytics**

+## ✨ Fun Fact
+I’ve spent **3 years designing and building robots from scratch**—PCBs, sensors, hardware, firmware—you name it.
+And just to keep things interesting, I also hold **advanced fashion design certificates** 👗🤖
+*Yes, I’ve stitched both code and fabric!*

 ## 🌍 Location
 Based in Sweden 🇸🇪 | Working across disciplines and domains